abnormal uterine bleeding (AUB) with medicines

 There are several hormone therapies for managing

-dysfunctional uterine bleeding.
+abnormal uterine bleeding.
 These treatments help reduce bleeding and

 regulate the menstrual cycle: